KainosCreation/wordpress-backup/README.md

 ## Source Code

-The source code of wordpress-backup can be found at [GitHub](https://github.com/angelo-v/wordpress-backup)
+The source code of wordpress-backup can be found at [GitHub](https://github.com/KainosCreation/wordpress-backup)

 ## Contact

-Please contact me for any questions & feedback: angelo.veltens@online.de
+Please contact me for any questions & feedback: matyre73@gmail.com

 ## License

 The MIT License (MIT)

-Copyright (c) 2015, Angelo Veltens
+Copyright (c) 2015, Wade Dunbar

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal